Saturday, August 24, 2024

 - Email: If all else fails, my email is jamesefullard@gmail.com

-The Advanced Dungeons & Dragons system is very easy to understand.
+This modified Old-School Essentials system is very easy to understand.
 You don't need to know the rules before you play.
 Character sheet creation takes minutes, not an hour.
 Classic D&D is about normal "mortals" setting out for adventure to try and earn fame and fortune and be the heroes of the land.
-Dragonlance is the perfect setting for this.
+The Dragonlance setting is the perfect setting for this.
+We use a set of homebrewed races and classes to better fit the Dragonlance setting here.

-I don't consider myself a GREAT dungeon master, as a matter of fact I think I am more or less average but one thing I can say is every game I've ever ran my players have had a great time so I guess I am doing something right.
+I don't consider myself a super awesome dungeon master, as a matter of fact I think I am more or less average but one thing I can say is every game I've ever ran my players have had a great time so I guess I am doing something right.
 If you're looking for a friendly atmosphere, friendly down to earth players and a Dungeon Master that tries very hard to give his players something special, I would love to hear from you.
-Alright, I've talked enough!

 Rules